-You can compare an LMS with a TV.
-It broadcasts pre-programmed shows.
-You have to watch the news at 8 pm and a soap at 8.30 pm.
-This is top-down programmed for you by the TV station.
+You can think of an LMS like a TV: it broadcasts pre-programmed shows.
+You have to watch the news at 8 pm and a sitcom at 8:30 pm.
+This is programmed for you by the TV station.
 An LMS works like a television.
-The programs (courses) are determined by the station (L&D department) and you have to follow their lead in taking the courses.
-It is a formal top-down learning approach.
+The courses (shows) made available to you are determined by L&D department (the station) and you have to follow their lead in taking them.
+This is a formal top-down learning approach.

-LMS and LXP together form the (learning) the bottom half of this learning quadrant.
+Together, LMSs and LXPs form the bottom half of this learning quadrant.

-In order for employees to be able to search and find meaningful content, you need to fill your LXP with such.
-After all, Netflix without series and films will not work.
-As an extra challenge, the requirements for LXP content is different than LMS content.
+In order for employees to be able to search and find meaningful content, you need to first fill your LXP with it.
+After all, Netflix without shows and movies wouldn’t work.

-Many companies buy content (courses mostly) from vendors like LinkedIn Learning, Open Sesame, Udemy, Khan Academy and many others offer off the shelf content that will help you populate your LXP.
+Many companies choose to buy learning content (mostly courses) from vendors like LinkedIn Learning, Open Sesame, Udemy, Khan Academy and many others.
+This off-the-shelf content can help you populate your LXP quickly.

 All LXPs enable employees to curate content.
-When you curate content you do not create content, you make existing content available for your peers.
-If you are not an expert on a specific topic and you start searching the web or your companies intranet, you will get an overwhelming amount of hits.
+When you curate content you do not create content but rather you make existing content available for your peers.
+If you’re not an expert on a specific topic and you start googling or searching your company’s intranet, you’ll get an overwhelming amount of search results.
 Curation can help you out.
-The curator is a specialist that works as an extra search filter.
 Curation in LXPs mostly comes in the form of a playlist or a learning path.
-The specialist is able to share selected content or links that way.
-Proper curation is more than just link sharing, see this post for more details: Why are most curators doing it wrong.
+The curator is able to share selected content or links that way.
+But be mindful that proper content curation is more than just sharing links.
+Learn more about content curation best practices.

-Next to buying or curation, employees can also create content themselves.
-At Easygenerator we call this Employee-generated Learning and this is what we facilitate.
+In addition to buying or curating content, employees can also create content themselves.
+At Easygenerator we call this approach Employee-generated Learning.

-It is crucial to add your own content to the content from external vendors or curated content.
-Compared to off-the-shelf content, the content created by your colleagues will be a better match for your company.
-It’s bespoke to your company and your employees’ needs.
+It’s crucial to add your own content to the LXP besides content from external vendors or curated content.
+Compared to off-the-shelf content, the learning content created by your employees will be a better match for your company.
+It’s bespoke to your business and your employees’ needs.

-Buying an LXP is only the starting point, you need to have valuable content in order to launch it successfully.
-Many companies just transfer courses (or a selection of small courses) from their LMS to the LXP.
-Be critical on this, make sure that this content is the right content for this context.
+Buying an LXP is only the starting point.
+You need to have valuable learning content in order to launch it successfully.
+Many companies somply transfer courses (or a selection of small courses) from their LMS to their LXP.
+Be critical about this: make sure that this content is the right content for this platform.